-Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual reexamination after the allowance is adopted.
+Unless the PHA is required to revise utility allowances retroactively, revised utility allowances will be applied to a family's rent calculations at the first annual reexamination after the allowance is adopted.

-11-III.C.
-NOTIFICATION OF NEW FAMILY SHARE AND HAP AMOUNT
+9-IV.C.
+NOTIFICATION OF NEW TENANT RENT